-1The term "accommodation" used within the context of the Clery Act and the VAWA (Clery/VAWA) is reasonably understood to mean temporary supportive services or interim measures for victims of sexual assault, dating violence, and stalking occurring within our Clery Geography.
+&#x27;The term "accomodation" used within the context of the Clery Act adn the VAWA (Clery/VAWA) is reasonably understood to mean temporary supportive services or interim measures for victims of sexual assault, dating violence, and stalking occurring within our Clery Geography.
 When this term is used within the context of the Americans with Disabilities Act (ADA), its meaning differs from the use of this term under Clery/VAWA.
-Under the ADA, this term refers to reasonable, permanent accommodations for those who have a qualifying disability under the ADA.
-For more information concerning ADA-related accommodations, contact Student Disability Services.
-More information concerning Clery/VAWA-related accommodations is provided in this report.
+Under the ADA, this term refers to reasonable, permanent accomodations for those who have a qualifying disability under the ADA.
+For more information concerning ADA-related accomodations, contact Student Disability Services.
+More information concerning Clery/VAWA-realted accomodations is provided in this report.